Entanglement optimization of filtered output fields in cavity optomechanics: System model

-\emph{System model.}\textbf{--}We consider a three-mode optomechanical system in which two cavities are coupled to a common mechanical resonator (see Fig. 1).
+We consider a three-mode optomechanical system in which two cavities are coupled to a common mechanical resonator (see Fig. 1).
 The Hamiltonian of the system reads

 Here, $\hat{a}_{i}$ is the annihilation operator for cavity $i$ with frequency $\omega_{i}$ and damping rate $\kappa_{i}$, $\hat{b}$ is the annihilation operator for mechanics resonator with frequency $\omega_{\textrm{m}}$ and damping rate $\gamma$, and $g_{i}$ is the optomechanical coupling strength.
 In order to generate the steady entanglement between the two output fields, we drive cavity 1 (2) at the red (blue) sideband with respect to mechanical resonator: $\omega_{d1}=\omega_{1} -\omega_{\textrm{m}}$ and $\omega_{d2}=\omega_{2}+\omega_{\textrm{m}}$.
-If we work in a rotating frame with respect to the free Hamiltonian, following the standard linearization procedure, and making the rotating-wave approximation (in this paper, we focus on the resolved-sideband regime $\omega_{\textrm{m}}\gg\kappa _{1},\kappa_{2}$), hence, the Hamiltonian of the system can be written as
+If we work in a rotating frame with respect to the free Hamiltonian, following the standard linearization procedure, and making the rotating-wave approximation, hence, the Hamiltonian of the system can be written as

 Here, $\hat{d}_{i}=\hat{a}_{i}-\bar{a}_{i}$, $\bar{a}_{i}$ being the classical cavity amplitude. $G_{i}$ is the effective coupling strength which can be easily controlled by adjusting the strength of driving fields.
-Here, without loss of generality, we take $G_{i}$ as real number.
+Here, we take $G_{i}$ as real number without loss of generality, and set $G_{i}\ll\omega_{m}$ to satisfy the rotating-wave approximation.

+In this paper, we assume that there are no intrinsic photon losses, the cavity damping rates $\kappa_{i}$ are the external coupling rates.
 Based on Eq.
 (2), the dynamics of the system is described by the following quantum Langevin equations for relevant operators of mechanical and optical modes